spiceai/docs/spiceaidocs/docs/features/local-acceleration/indexes.md

       engine: sqlite
       indexes:
-        number: enabled # Index the `number` column "(hash, timestamp)": unique # Add a unique index with a multicolumn key comprised of the `hash` and `timestamp` columns
+        number: enabled # Index the `number` column '(hash, timestamp)': unique # Add a unique index with a multicolumn key comprised of the `hash` and `timestamp` columns
 ```

 ## Column References